JoeBeyond/TA_C_Increment_and_Unreal_Course/README.md

 ### PolyMorphism Challenge:
 <a href="https://github.com/JoeBeyond/TA_C_Increment_and_Unreal_Course/tree/main/PolymorphismChallenge">Insect Classification</a><br>
 This program denotes 2 insects from the class insect and assigns them to their respective family orders.
-Side Note: I've been stung by a Tarantula Hawk and had eggs laid in me, fun times.

 ### OOP Submission Assignment:
 <a href="https://github.com/JoeBeyond/TA_C_Increment_and_Unreal_Course/tree/main/OopSubmissionAssignment">The FireWolf</a><br>